bitcoin-dev-project/bitcoiner-intro-to-rust/11_unit_testing.md

     }
 ```

 That checks out!
 Neat.
 Let's add another test to account for the scenario in which the program `panic!`s.
 Since a `panic!` will cause the program to crash, we need a way of catching that when it happens and then checking the result.

-One way we can do this is with `std::panic::catch_unwind` which will take the code we want to run as a closure and return an `Err` `Result` if a `panic!` is reached.
-If you're not familiar with closures, you can read more about them here: https://doc.rust-lang.org/book/ch13-01-closures.html
+One way we can do this is with `std::panic::catch_unwind` which will take the code we want to run as a `closure` and return an `Err` `Result` if a `panic!` is reached.
+We'll talk more about the `Result` enum later on.
+For now just know that there's a method, `is_err`, that will check if the `Result` is the `Err` type.
+And if you're not familiar with closures, you can read more about them [here](https://doc.rust-lang.org/book/ch13-01-closures.html).
+These are essentially anonymous functions that we can pass into another function as an argument.

 ```rust
 let result = std::panic::catch_unwind(|| {